RanjanPriya12/Nextjs-Practice/README.md

 * The Next.js router uses server-centric routing with client-side navigation.
 It supports instant loading states and concurrent rendering.
 * You can use usePathname() to determine if a link is active.

+## Error Handling
+* An error.js boundary will not handle errors thrown in a layout.js component in the same segment because the error boundary is nested inside that layouts component.